GeertGiebens/LocoNet_IO/README.md

 ### Why 30 inputs/outputs?
->A 40pin microcontroller PIC18F4620 or PIC18F4520 is quite cheap.
+>A 40pin microcontroller PIC18F4620 (PIC18F4520) is quite cheap.
 And the inputs/outputs are used faster than you think.
 For example, controlling LED's track signal (3-4 outputs); a control board with lay out tracks and so on.
 You do not have to use all the ports.
 I use them for modular construction.
 >
 ### DIY?
 >The device  has a lot of hardware on-board.(byte-transmitter; byte-receiver; analog comparator and so on).
 I used a lot of this